 Not only is the Green Mill one of Chicago’s oldest bars and a famous Capone hangout and movie location, it’s also one of the country’s premier destinations for live jazz.
 Tank up that DeLorean, because you’ll be traveling back in time.

 The lush, massive (and free) tropical room at the Garfield Park Conservatory is a welcome and invitingly humid jungle year-round.
 The rest of the city?
 Not so much.

 Montrose Point isn’t just a bird sanctuary.
 It also offers the best damn view of Chicago’s skyline that doesn’t involve you trying to outsmart Eastern European tourists for seating at some Downtown hotel rooftop bar.

-Every second Friday, visitors can check out great local art while strolling through one of Chicago’s most colorful neighborhoods.
-It’s like the currently on-hiatus First Fridays at the MCA, but cooler 'cause it's in Pilsen.
+Every second Friday of the month, visitors can check out great local art while strolling through one of Chicago’s most colorful neighborhoods.
+It’s like the now-defunct First Fridays at the MCA, but cooler because it's in Pilsen.

 The Chicago Pedway doesn’t just offer year-round protection from the elements.
 It’s also stocked with bars, restaurants, and shops.
 We recommend stops at M Bar and the Rise N Roll Amish Market pop-up.

-Whether you’re shredding your vocal chords to Journey at the Hangge Uppe, kickin’ it at Carol’s, or making bad decisions at Burton Place, there’s no feeling like asking yourself “why are they kicking everyone out of the bar” and then realizing “oh, it’s 4am”.
-No need to end the night though.
-Head to the Diner Grill.
+Whether you’re shredding your vocal chords to Journey at Hangge- Uppe or making bad decisions at Burton Place, there’s no feeling like asking yourself “why are they kicking everyone out of the bar?” and then realizing it’s 4am.
+No need to end the night though -- you can always head to Jeri’s Grill.